UoE-BIO3092/BIO3092-Variant-calling-workshop/index.md

 title: Main page
 ---

-# BIO3092 GitHub Pages Template
+# BIO3092 Variant Calling Workshop

-This is a simplified template for the BIO3092 GitHub pages.

-In this directory are all the necessary config files (\_includes \_layouts \_config.yaml public/ singlepage.html), pages that will include the workshop information (index.md, 01_walkthrough.md) and images directory (images/) necessary for constructing a GitHub ages site.

-Users can use the navigation panel on the left to navigate this walkthrough or click the links below.
+In this workshop, you are going to compute variant sites from your genome alignments, as well as create a small Perl script to count the number of SNPs and reference sites are in your VCFs.
+To recap, you will be studying 12 isolates belonging to fungal pathogen C. gattii.
+You should have 12 sorted BAM files from Workshop 2 alignments.
+If not, you will find brief notes at the start of this workshop on how to remake them.

 <ol>
 {% include toc.html %}